-

 When procurement actions are channelled through UNDP’s Health Procurement Architecture, Country Offices do not need to launch separate tender exercises for price comparison purposes or to obtain further internal approvals (Contract, Asset and Procurement (CAP) and/or Advisory Committee on Procurement (ACP) approval and QA approval).
 These processes have already been completed with respective organizations/units as part of the establishment of the long-term agreements (LTAs) that comprise the central procurement architecture, in accordance with internal United Nations procurement rules and regulations.

-To identify the channel to use for sourcing health products, please refer to the Health Procurement Architecture.
+To identify the channel to use for sourcing health products, please refer to the Decision Tree of Health Procurement Architecture.
 If you are unable to find the product category under the Health Procurement Architecture, please contact the GHPC Health Procurement Services Team, based in UNDP, Copenhagen.

 It is important, however, for requesting units to observe the standard operating procedures (SOPs) developed by the UNDP HPS team for each of the sourcing options, and to consult with UNDP HPS focal points should any questions arise.